microsoft/purview-data-governance-masterclass/Lab-09 - Data Quality Management.md

 **🎯 Outcome:** At the end of this task, you will know how to schedule a data quality scan to run on a regular basis.

 Scans can be scheduled to run at regular intervals, this will allow you to build up a history of the data quality of the asset over time.
-A data sources needs to have been registered for data quality scanning as covered in Task 2 and 3, as above.
+A data sources needs to have been registered for data quality scanning as covered in Task 2 and 3 above.

 The scan schedule is created at a Governance domain level and can be scoped to run for any or all Data products within the domain.
 Be sure to have configured the Data quality rules before scheduling the scan, scans without rules will simply be skipped.